sdcondon/FlUnit/README.md

     - Separate usage docs
     - README in packages
   - *(Mar / Apr / May)* Possible post-v1 additions:
+    - QoL: Support custom test case labelling - `ToString()` of the prereqs only helpful when this yields something other than the type name..
+Perhaps `WithResultLabels`?
+Perhaps somehow support IFormatProviders for test cases (thus making it easy to specify with test settings)?
+Needs careful thought..
     - For settings that affect individual tests, perhaps make them overridable (a `UsingSettings(settings => ..)` builder method)
     - Assertions: Simply interpreting exceptions as failure and leaving this to other libraries for the most part, but e.g. equivalents of Assert.Fail and Assert.Inconclusive may be useful?
     - Basic attachment & output support?